c272/rokkit/README.md

 **tableExists**

 Checks whether a table exists in the current Rokkit database.
-For example, using `rokkit.tableExists('foo')` would return true if you'd already loaded in the table "foo".
+For example, using `rokkit.tableExists('foo')` would return true if the table "foo" existed on file.

 Usage: